kapicorp/kapitan/docs/example-kubernetes.md

 }
 ```

 We have "00_namespace" and "10_serviceaccount" as the keys.
-These will become files under `compiled/minikube-nginx/pre-deploy`, since that is the `input_paths` declared in the inventory.
-For instance, 00_namespace.yml would look like this:
+These will become files under `compiled/minikube-nginx/pre-deploy`, since `pre-deploy` is the `input_paths` declared in the inventory.
+For instance, `00_namespace.yml` would look like this:

 ```yaml
 apiVersion: v1